 4714 Maple Ave., Oak Lawn

 We may have found the home of the chimichanga.
-A mix of old family recipes and local flavors, Avila’s is a must for authentic Tex-Mex.
+With a menu that features a mix of old family recipes and local flavors, Avila’s is a must for authentic Tex-Mex.
 Tacos, tamales, and quesadillas will satisfy any hankerings for Mexican, but if you want to get into the local realness, then go for the chili relleno, chicken mole, and guisado de puerco (pork stewed in a rich pepper sauce) served with rice and beans.
 Just give in to the queso and order extra chips.
 This is one hole in the wall you won’t want to miss.

 614 W. Davis St., Bishop Arts District, Dallas

 Surrounded by independent stores and galleries, this all-day eatery in the Bishop Arts district is kind of the perfect neighborhood spot.
-Housed in a restored historic building, it has a slightly industrial, patinaed vibe that runs through both the more casual cafe and the wine bar.
-We go in the day for great coffee, a generous Cobb salad, and the best turkey burger in town; and at night for dinner dates at the cozy restaurant/wine bar, which serves up hearty dishes—pork chops, merguez—complemented by a great wine list that delves deep into the Californian wine scene.
+Housed in a restored historic building, it has a slightly industrial, patinaed vibe that runs through both the more casual café and the wine bar.
+Go in the day for great coffee, a generous Cobb salad, and the best turkey burger in town.
+At night, it's great for dinner dates at the cozy restaurant/wine bar, which serves up hearty dishes—pork chops, merguez—complemented by a great wine list that delves deep into the Californian wine scene.

 Bubba’s Cooks Country